 Do you have questions about your hospital bill and insurance?
 Below are answers to some common questions.

-Please note: Community Hospital of the Monterey Peninsula does not accept assignments of health benefits as payment in full of its billed charges.
+Please note: Community Hospital does not accept assignments of health benefits as payment in full of its billed charges.
 Community Hospital reserves the right to bill patients for those billed charges that are not paid by the patient’s health plan, in accordance with applicable law.

 How can I pay my bill?